If someone were to ask you what Germany’s most visited attraction is, would you know the answer?

 Cologne hosts a number of festivals and events that add an extra dimension to a visit.
 In February is the Cologne Carnival, in July is the Cologne Lights Festival with impressive fireworks.
 Europe’s largest literature festival is held in Cologne, and there’s the annual Christmas Market that begins the first day of Advent.

 Cologne is a city of music.
-There’s the Cologne Opera Company, the blue-tinted Musical Dome where various musical performances are scheduled, and the LANXESS Arena where big stars such as Elton John, Rihanna and classical violinist David Garret perform.
+There’s the Cologne Opera Company, the blue-tinted Musical Dome where various musical performances are scheduled, and the LANXESS Arena where big stars such as Elton John, Rihanna and classical violinist David Garrett perform.

 Close by Cologne